Product - AI Agents Infrastructure

 How does per-matter isolation work for legal AI agents?

-Each matter gets an isolated agent runtime namespace with IAM-controlled access, scoped telemetry, and Cortex memory namespace.
+Each matter gets an isolated agent runtime namespace with IAM-controlled access, scoped telemetry, and Coretex memory namespace.
 Model call logs are scoped to the matter ID.
 Evidence exports are per-matter and exportable for client review without cross-matter data leakage.

 What AI Act compliance controls does GREENPOW provide?